sleepjie/Valanar/Valanar Superdocument.md

 Despite the collapse of the central authority within Draymond (or perhaps because of it), the country prospered under a deliberate shift in focus toward domestic development, which they achieved in a few key ways: by allowing local rulers to govern their own regions with relative autonomy, Draymond’s central leadership was able to placate rival factions that might have otherwise been inclined to rebel.
 The system of regional rule kept power decentralised enough to avoid revolt, while still ensuring that the overarching authority of the throne remained intact.
 In addition to military diplomacy, Draymond struck trade deals with nearby kingdoms and fiefdoms, ensuring the flow of resources into its cities and reinforcing its status as a prosperous and influential nation.
 This economic interdependence helped prevent hostile actions from neighbours, as they relied on Draymond for vital goods and infrastructure.

+**Annexation of Skaldava**
 Around 1600BR, the leaders of Skaldava, a harsh and impoverished region east of Draymond, found themselves in desperate need of resources.
 Isolated and economically deprived, they saw an opportunity in attacking one of Draymond's smaller border cities.
 Believing that Draymond, in its period of internal consolidation, would be too distracted or weakened to retaliate, they launched a months-long siege on the city, hoping to capture its resources and gain a foothold in the more prosperous western regions.

 However, Skaldava underestimated both the cunning and resilience of Draymond’s leadership; instead of sending troops to break the siege, Draymond's Black Lords chose a more ruthless and strategic response—economic isolation.
 Much of Skaldava’s survival depended on caravans and merchants passing through its lands to deliver essential goods and supplies, and with this in mind, Draymond issued a trade embargo on Skaldava, preventing any goods from reaching the region.
 The flow of food, weapons, and other supplies that Skaldava relied upon ceased entirely, leaving the nation to wither under its own isolation.

 Draymond further escalated its response by capturing Skaldavan civilians who were found travelling in or near Draymond to be used as leverage, not only demoralising the Skaldavan leadership but also stoking fear within their population.
 As the siege dragged on and resources dwindled, Skaldava quickly crumbled under the economic pressure.
 The people of Skaldava began to starve, and the siege, once thought to be a bold power grab, became an untenable disaster.
 The Skaldavan leadership, seeing no other way to survive, reluctantly capitulated to Draymond’s demands.
 Skaldava submitted to becoming Draymond’s first vassal state since the collapse of the Doyverd Empire, marking the beginning of a new era in Draymond’s expansionist strategy, where economic domination and coercion could be just as effective as military force.
 Skaldava's submission sent a clear message to other neighbouring regions: resist Draymond at your peril.

-Its expansions began a few centuries before the Serende’hel Reformation, first reaching into Florence before simultaneously conquering Skaldava and Einartoft.
+Its expansions began a few centuries before the Serende’hel Reformation.

 Following the Reformation, Draymond’s hold over the continent only solidified further.